MauryaDinesh/WebScrapping/README.md

 # WebScrapping
-This project is creatdd for learning the basics of web scraping
+This project is created for learning the basics of web scraping